rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 where *B* is the area of the prism's bottom face and *z*₁, *z*₂, and *z*₃ are the lengths of the edges joining the two faces.
 Again, to get the total volume of the pixel we just sum up the volumes of the individual prisms.

+Let's see how to actually make surface area, volume, and TRI rasters from the DHM...
 (code (EDIT FOR **CORRECTED** VOLUME FORMULA), then pictures...)

 -----